PleadingInsanity/FoodQuick/README.md

 ### AUTHOR AND UPDATE DETAILS

-This page was created by Philippa Colly and last updated in January 2022
+This program was created by Philippa Colly and last updated in January 2022